 Science Angels

-I recently proposed an idea to fund “science angels” to find and support compelling new researchers, ideas, and experiments.
+In 2021, I proposed an idea to fund “Science Angels” to find and support compelling new researchers, ideas, and experiments.
 I wanted to organize the writing in one place, and provide a preface about my motivations and inspiration.

-The science angel hypothesis is simple: the lessons of venture capital and startup investing can be applied in scientific funding scenarios to improve the diversity of research and accelerate discovery.
-Here’s how it will work:
+The Science Angel hypothesis is simple: the lessons of venture capital and startup investing can be applied in scientific funding scenarios to improve the diversity of research and accelerate discovery.
+Here’s how it was proposed to work, and did:

 Foundations and companies seed fund the program.
 A group of scientists are selected and each given a budget of $50-100k to contribute to projects on Experiment.
 They are free to use their discretion in how they recruit, select, and allocate that amount.
 At the end of a one year period, they will have a portfolio of experiments to show their work.
 All of this is done in public on Experiment, with minimal overhead and the potential to leverage additional support from the crowd.
 Based on past data, we estimate those $100k budgets will turn into $250-500k in funded science and 25-50 supported projects.
 The program will be evaluated using the same (or as close as possible) methodology used for the Wagner and Alexander assessment of the SGER program.